jayveeballesteros/AsyncImage/README.md

 ### 📚 Learnings

 - Use of SwiftUI AsyncImage from basic to scaling the image, creating a placeholder in case of error, handling phases and animating the image.
-- Creating a reusable image extension to avoid duplication of modifiers.
+- Creating a reusable image extension to avoid duplicate modifiers.

 ## 🙇🏻 Credits